FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-Trait to define a phaser to run after delete a record
+is after-delete Trait to define a phaser to run after delete a record